 - Are there clinical trials which might be relevant for me?

 In the past, chemotherapy–which attempts to kill all fast-growing cells in the body–was considered the treatment standard for stage four lung cancer, but treatment methodologies are changing.
 These advances involve testing your cancer for the presence of genetic mutations, or molecular features, which might be targets for relatively new medications.
 For some people, these medications are extending life in remarkable ways.

-- With advanced lung cancer, you may be eligible for a type of immunotherapy called a checkpoint inhibitor.
+- With advanced non-small cell lung cancer, you may be eligible for a type of immunotherapy called a checkpoint inhibitor.
 Your eligibility is in part determined by testing your cancer for the presence of a protein called PD-L1.
 Widely used checkpoint inhibitors include the drugs Keytruda (pembrolizumab), Opdivo (nivolumab), Tecentriq (atezolizumab), Yervoy (ipilimumab) and Libtayo (cemiplimab-rwlc).
 You can watch and read more about how checkpoint inhibitors work here.
 A lot of research is going on with these drugs, and it can take time to make it into the doctor’s office, but here are the official treatment guidelines for what’s called “standard of care.”
 These are created by a consortium of cancer centers called the National Comprehensive Cancer Network.